 Typical to most Anker products, the build of this power strip is solid and will likely last you a long time.
 You also get an 18-month warranty with this one.

 Another compact power strip is the one by Nekteck.
 Unlike the two products above, this one has a slightly unique design.
 Here, the power sockets are located at the top while the USB ports are located at the brick's edge.
 This duplex design enables you to mount it to your desk's side, giving you easy access to the needed devices.
 In this case, the Power delivery port is marked at 48W and will charge phones and compatible laptops seamlessly.

 This Nektech product combines the best of both the power strips above.
 You get a compact and solid build, plus you get the benefits of the surge protector.

 So far, this product has collected decent reviews, all thanks to its versatility and sturdiness.

 The AC power outlets are placed very close to each other.
 So you might find it difficult to plug all your power adapters together if they are not evenly sized.

 Last but not least, we have the power strip by Aukey.
 Like its counterpart above, it packs 4 AC outlets, however, the USB-C PD port is limited to only 18W, making it ideal to power only smartphones and tablets.
 The USB-A ports support Quick Charge 3.0, and that is a huge plus if you have Android phones that support it.
 The elongated design of the strip means it will be able to fit most laptop bricks and smartphone chargers at the same time.

 This product comes with built-in safeguards to protect the connected devices from voltage surge, though you won't find indicators like the Anker charger.

 The build is decent and the matte look helps its case as dust doesn't stick to it easily.
 However, the elongated design hampers this product's portability, should you want to use it on your travels.
-Nevertheless, it has enjoyed a rating of 4.2-stars out of 5 on Amazon.

 Speed of Light